hbgolze/hbgolze.github.io/information.md

 ## Prizes

 Prizes will be awarded to the top five scorers.
 Prize denominations will depend on ties and the amount of money available.
 Visit the [results page](/results) to see previous years' prizes.

+## Previous contests

+Previous contests are available on the [Problems and Solutions](/problems) page.